Pokémon (video game series)

-is a series of video games developed by Game Freak and published by Nintendo and The Pokémon Company under the Pokémon media franchise.
-It was created by Satoshi Tajiri with assistance from Ken Sugimori, the first games, Pocket Monsters Red and Green, were released in 1996 in Japan for the Game Boy, later released outside of Japan as Pokémon Red and Blue.
-The main series of role-playing video games (RPGs), referred as the "core series" by their developers, have continued on each generation of Nintendo's handhelds.
-The most recently released core series game, Pokémon Scarlet and Violet, was released on November 18, 2022, for the Nintendo Switch.
+is a Japanese series of creature collector JRPG video games developed by Game Freak and published by Nintendo and The Pokémon Company under the Pokémon franchise.
+It was created by Satoshi Tajiri with assistance from Ken Sugimori.
+The first games, Pocket Monsters Red and Green, were released in 1996 in Japan for the Game Boy, later released outside of Japan as Pokémon Red Version and Blue Version.
+The main series of role-playing video games (RPGs), referred as the "core series" by their developers, has continued on each generation of Nintendo's handhelds.
+The most recently released core series game, Pokémon Legends: Z-A was released on October 16th, 2025 for both the Nintendo Switch and the Nintendo Switch 2.

-In terms of what each main companies does in games, Game Freak develop the main games; Creatures provides support through their Pokémon CG Studio which does 3D models for the Pokémon in the games, as well as developing some spin-off titles; Nintendo was the original publisher of the series and since the 2000s, helps The Pokémon Company publishing the games in their consoles for overseas markets outside of Japan; and The Pokémon Company is then jointly owned by the 3 previously mentioned companies and is set up to deal with the licensing, production, publishing, marketing and deals across the world featuring Pokémon as a media franchise.
+In addition to Game Freak's development, Creatures provides support through their Pokémon CG Studio, which creates 3D models for the Pokémon in the games, and also develops some spin-off titles.
+In 1998, Nintendo, Creatures, and Game Freak jointly established The Pokémon Company, which manages licensing, production, publishing, marketing and deals for the franchise both within Asia and worldwide through The Pokémon Company International.

 The core games are released in generations, each with different Pokémon, storylines, and characters.
 Remakes of the games are usually released around a decade after the original versions for the latest console at the time.
 While the main series consists of RPGs developed by Game Freak, many spin-off games based on the series have been developed by various companies, encompassing other genres such as action role-playing, puzzle, fighting, and digital pet games.

-Pokémon is one of the highest grossing media franchise franchises of all time, with successful anime series, movies, and merchandise, with spin-off game Pokémon Go having crossed 1 billion mobile game downloads worldwide.
+Pokémon is one of the highest-grossing media franchises of all time, with successful anime series, movies, and merchandise, with spin-off game Pokémon Go having crossed 1 billion mobile game downloads worldwide.
 By November 24, 2017, more than 300 million Pokémon games had been sold worldwide on handheld and home consoles, across 76 titles, including spin-offs.
 As of March 2025, the series has sold over 489 million units worldwide.
-This makes Pokémon the third best-selling video game franchise, behind Nintendo's own Mario franchise, and Tetris.
+This makes Pokémon the fourth best-selling video game franchise, behind the Mario franchise, Call of Duty, and Tetris.